Meniscus Tear Exercises

 It's normal job is to pull the meniscus backward as you bend your knee to keep the meniscus in line with the joint.

-However, if you already have a meniscus tear, doing heavy resisted hamstring exercises like leg curls on a leg curl machine can put extra tension on the meniscus.
+However, if you already have a meniscus tear, doing heavy resisted hamstring curls can put extra tension on the meniscus.

 What Meniscus Tear Exercises Are Good To Do?